 Why Is My Cat Pooping Outside Of Her Litter Box?

-All was right in the house until you noticed one thing: Your cat has suddenly started pooping outside the litter box.
+All was right in the house until you noticed one thing: your cat pooping outside her litter box!

-Even if you picked out the perfect litter box for her, there are tons of other factors that can go into her change in behavior.
+Even if you picked out the perfect litter box for her, there are tons of other factors that can contribute to her change in behavior.

-If your cat started pooping on the floor (or in other inappropriate places), the first thing you’ll want to figure out is what triggered the behavior.
+If your cat started pooping on the floor (or in other inappropriate places), the first thing you’ll want to do is figure out what triggered the behavior.

 Cats can defecate outside of the litter box for several reasons.
-These are some of the most common, according to Dr. Burch.
+These are some of the most common explanations, according to Dr. Burch.

 “The most straightforward explanation is they do not prefer the substrate being used in their litter box, especially if it recently changed,” Dr. Burch told The Dodo.
 “Substrate options can include clay litter, silica gel litter, pine litter, wheat litter, grass litter, corn litter or paper litter.”

-So if you know you changed her litter type recently, this could be your culprit.
+So if you changed her litter type recently, this could be your culprit.

 The location of a litter box can also cause a cat to poop outside of it.
 For example, if her litter box is placed in a high-traffic area of the house, it can become problematic.